I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni3-getpdevadjustment.md

 </td>
 <td>
 Adjust the graphics resolution setting that is reported in the PDEV structure.
-For more information, see the <a href="print.pdev_adjust_graphics_resolution">PDEV_ADJUST_GRAPHICS RESOLUTION</a> structure.
+For more information, see the <a href="..\printoem\ns-printoem-_pdev_adjust_graphics_resolution.md">PDEV_ADJUST_GRAPHICS RESOLUTION</a> structure.

 </td>
 </tr>